Serving Deep Learning Models with Deduplication from Relational Databases: Background

-Weight virtualization~\cite{lee2020fast} is a recently proposed technique for edge device environments.
-It merges pages across multiple heterogeneous models into a single page that is shared by these models.
-However, their work relied on each weight's fisher information that must be extracted from the training process, which is usually not available at the serving stage in production.
-It also models the page matching and merging process as an expensive optimization process, which may work for small-scale models on edge devices, but not scalable to large-scale models.
-In addition, they didn't consider the integration with relational databases.
+Mistique~\cite{vartak2018mistique} proposed a data store for managing the intermediate data generated from ML models.
+However, their deduplication techniques do not consider the accuracy and latency requirements of DNN model inferences workloads.
+In addition, they didn't consider page packing and caching optimization.
+Weight virtualization~\cite{lee2020fast} proposed to merge pages across multiple models into a single page.
+However, their work relied on each weight's fisher information that must be extracted from the training process as well as an expensive retraining process, which is usually not available at the serving stage in production.
+Most importantly, they focused on edge device environment and did not consider the integration with relational databases.